 Look at your life, right now.
 Don't these lists explain almost everything you do?
 Guess what: they're what almost everybody spends time on, regardless of whether they're male or female.
 And what that means for you is that men and women are a lot more similar than we are sometimes willing to credit.

 Of course, these base drives raise a new question: now that we know what a person wants, how is he or she going to get it?
 And here's where gender starts to come in, because it has a big impact on execution.
-To get food, water, shelter and money, a man is typically expected to go out and learn an industry; a woman is typically expected to... be a Gold Digger or get an MRS Degree.
+To get food, water, shelter and money, a man is typically expected to go out and learn an industry.
+A woman is traditionally expected to... be a Gold Digger or get an MRS Degree.
 So this is where the differences come in.

 Once again, we have good news for you: your opposite-gender character is not required to be troperiffic.
 He or she today has a choice of what gender s/he presents to the world.
 If a woman wants to go out and be a high-powered business executive, she can be.
-If a man wants to be a househusband, he can be.
-Both of them are going to get odd looks whilst doing it, because patriarchy is not dead, but the option is open.
+If a man wants to be a househusband, he can be (though he may have much more difficulty finding a partner to financially support him).
+Both of them are going to get odd looks whilst doing it, because traditionalism is not dead, but the option is open.

 But let's assume that you want to write a character who is "stereotypical" in their gender—who sticks to the gender roles associated with their sex.
 How do we write this person?
 The first step, paradoxically, is to examine yourself.